kolotaev/vakt/README.md

 ### Install

 Vakt runs on Python >= 3.3.
-Also PyPy implementation is supported.
+PyPy implementation is supported as well.

 ```bash
 pip install vakt